42Bastian/rmac/docs/rmac.rst

  * All binary operators have the same precedence: expressions are evaluated strictly left to right.
+   Use option `-4` to apply C operator precedence.

  * Division or modulo by zero yields an assembly error.